eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Team Experience

-We have been working for over 25 years with highly scalable network platforms with a focus on Linux servers.
-Have a lot experience developmeing with LAMP framework.
-Started teaching Linux at College, with a first class being what were initially my teachers for other scholl classes.
+We have been working for over 25 years with highly scalable network platforms with a focus on Linux servers and network security.
+Have a lot experience developmeing LAMP platforms.
+Started teaching Linux at College leve.
 Discovered Bitcoin on 2012, inspired on satoshidice, created satoshicode, a word discovery game that was popular for a while, only to be killed when fees made it inpossible to play.
-Was an early user of mastercoin/omni, this interest also was killed by BTC high fees.
+Was an earlysupporter and user  of mastercoin/omni, this interest also was killed by BTC high fees.
 The high fees switiched my attention to building on Ethereum, where Ipartcipaided anonymously for devevelopment.
-During the bull runs, Switched interests into trading and investing, I learned a lot of experience but ultimatelly dkiscovered hthat may pation was on writing code and creating products.
-I see afuture where the worl runs around decentralized technolgies and cryptopgraphy.
+During the bull runs switched focus into trading and investing, I learned a lot of experience but ultimatelly discovered that the pation that motivate is writing code and creating products.
+I see a future where the world runs around decentralized technolgies and cryptopgraphy.

 I was very critical of Ethereum for its plans of being PoS, https://twitter.com/estebs/status/614086876165705728 , eventually I understood its merits, and saw many of my concerns solved by dPoS.

 ### Team Org Repos